DIFFERENT TYPES OF CONCENTRATES

 Making Process of Different Types of Concentrates with Solvents

 There are several methods to extract more than 100 cannabinoids, terpenes, and other compounds of Cannabis.
-Using various chemical solvents such as butane, CO₂, propane, or alcohol, concentrates of various strengths and purities can be obtained.
+Using various chemical solvents such as butane, CO₂, propane, or alcohol, the concentrate of multiple strengths and purities can be obtained.
 Most of these methods require some specific knowledge and laboratory equipment.
-Highly flammable solvent-based extracts, such as butane or alcohol, can lead to dangerous situations that require certain safety measures.
+Highly flammable solvent-based extracts, such as butane or alcohol, can lead to dangerous situations that require specific safety measures.
 Here we discuss the most common extraction methods.

 - BUTANE EXTRACTION